TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 As we saw earlier, this application is vulnerable to a RCE.

-Let's inspect further the exploit code:
+Let's take a closer look at the exploit code:

 <br />